Hurry Sundown (film): Plot

 When Rose suddenly dies, Henry tries to persuade his wife to charge Reeve with illegal ownership of his property, but local black teacher Vivian Thurlow searches the town's records and uncovers proof that Reeve legally registered the deed to his land.
 Julie, upset with Henry's treatment of their mentally challenged young son, decides to leave him and drops her suit against Reeve.

 With the help of Ku Klux Klansmen, Henry dynamites the levee above the farms, and Rad's oldest child drowns in the ensuing flood, much to Henry's dismay.
-Rather than admit defeat, Rad and Reeve decide to rebuild their decimated property with the assistance of their neighbors.
+Rather than admit defeat, Rad and Reeve decide to rebuild their devastated properties with the assistance of their neighbors.